ga-curriculum/intro-to-asynchronous-programming/level-up/set-timeout.md

 }, 1000);

 console.log("Third");

+// Output ->
+// First
+// Third
+// Second
 ```

 When the `setTimeout()` function is called, it schedules the `"Second"` message to print after a 1-second delay.

 However, this delay doesn't stop the rest of the code from running.
 That is why `"Third"` is printed immediately after `"First"`, without waiting for the 1-second delay.